keijiro/ColorSuite/README.md

 #### HDR rendering and linear lighting

-The ColorSuite shader is designed to work for any configuration, but specially optimized for the combination of HDR rendering and linear lighting.
-It's recommended to enable these options.
+Although the ColorSuite shader is designed to work for any configuration, it's specially optimized for the combination of HDR rendering and linear lighting.
+It's recommended to use with these options.

 #### Use dithering if banding